AtmaTek/WorldsCollide/beta_readme.txt

 6) -rls flag for "Remove spells from learnable sources: Items, Espers, Natural Magic, and Objectives"
 7) -scis flag for "Sketch & Control 100%% accurate and use Sketcher/Controller's stats"
 8) -scia flag for "Improves Sketch & Control abilities.
 Removes Battle from Sketch.
 Adds Rage as a Sketch/Control possibility for most monsters.
 Gives Sketch abilities to most bosses."
+9) -stesp <MIN> <MAX> for "Give Player between MIN - MAX espers at the start of the seed

 Other changes:
 - QoL: Mt Kolts is peekable -- the shadowy figure will now represent the reward